linode/docs/docs/platform/manager/dns-manager-new-manager/index.md

 If you see a message stating that your zone looks good, then everything is working correctly.
 Otherwise, check that all of the DNS records in your domain zone are properly configured.

 ### View Domain Zones

-The DNS Manager allows you to view the contents of a domain zone file.
+The Domains page allows you to view the contents of a domain zone file.
 This is especially useful should you need to import the zone to a different server, or if you wish to inspect the file.

-From the Domains section of your Linode Manager, select **Zone file** under the menu to the right of the chosen domain's name.
-An example of the file is provided below.
+1. From the Domains page of the Cloud Manager, click the ellipsis icon (three dots) next to the domain whose zone you would like to view.
+2. Select **Zone File**.

 <!--
 [![This page shows a text-only dump of the DNS zone file for this domain.](1115-dns3.png)](1115-dns3.png)